Welcome

 Our Farm

 After 10 years on the West Coast, our family moved back to our long-rooted family home in Middle Tennessee.
 Here we decided to grow our little business (and a lot of plants) in Rockvale, TN.
 A 25-acre plot of land with a farmhouse built in 1815.
-A space for us to garden, foster native species, remove invasive plants, and offer in-person art and science workshops while building community.
+A space for us to garden, foster native species, remove invasive plants, and offer hands-on workshops while building community.

 Classroom